-A recent survey suggested that almost £6 billion worth of unused software is sitting unused with UK businesses.
+A recent survey suggested that almost £6 billion worth of software is sitting unused with UK businesses.
 This so-called 'shelfware' is one of the inevitable consequences of poor change management practice.
-It's when employees have technology at their fingertips, but for various reasons, are unwilling or unable to put it to work.
+It's when employees have technology at their fingertips, but for various reasons, are unwilling or unable to deploy it.

-If a particular solution is seen as cumbersome or difficult to navigate, users are much less likely to use it and a lot more likely to revert back to older, familiar ways.
+If a particular solution is seen as cumbersome or difficult to navigate, users are much less likely to use it and will revert back to older, familiar ways.
 Often, the problem lies not so much with the technology, but in the failure to configure it to each user's needs.

-Let's say, under your proposed new way of working, finance employees will require access to several automated solutions for regulatory reporting, along with a data analytics suite for tasks such as scenario planning.
-It can add up to quite a stack.
-This is why the right dashboard can Unless finance has comprehensive access to all relevant data sources, the quality of reporting will almost certainly fail to meet expectations, resulting in frustration and likely project failure.
-This is why you should look at your organisation's data architecture as an early priority.
-The aim should be to integrate all relevant data sources from across the organisation.

-prove invaluable: a relatively simple interface, designed to supply the individual user with precisely the information they need, right when they need it.
+Let's say, under your proposed new way of working, finance employees require access to several automated solutions for regulatory reporting, along with a data analytics suite for tasks such as scenario planning.
+It can add up which is why the right dashboard can prove invaluable: a relatively simple interface, designed to supply the individual user with precisely the information they need, just when needed

-The day-to-day needs of a finance director will be different from those of a general accounts assistant.
+The day-to-day needs of a finance director are different from those of an accounts assistant.
 Likewise, stakeholders from other departments will have their own, distinct requirements.
 As such, dashboards should be configured to individual user needs in order to drive adoption.

 Bear in mind that designing an easy-to-use yet comprehensive dashboard for different user profiles, selecting the right KPIs to track and utilising appropriate visualisations all require considerable expertise.
-This is one of those areas where external input can prove extremely beneficial.
+This is an area where external input can prove extremely beneficial.